MicrosoftDocs/windows-powershell-docs/docset/windows/addsadministration/grant-adauthenticationpolicysiloaccess.md

 Directory server values:
 - A Fully qualified directory server name
 - A NetBIOS name
---A Fully qualified directory server name and port
+- A Fully qualified directory server name and port

 The default value for this parameter is determined by one of the following methods in the order that they are listed: